-Review your postures and habits using this checklist.
-Periodically reread Chapters 1 through 5 of this Guide.
+- Review your postures and habits using this checklist.

+- Periodically reread this section.

-Listen to your body
+- Listen to your body.

 Anytime you make changes to your tasks, work area, or posture, "listen" to your body.
 Its signals of comfort or discomfort will help you know whether your adjustments are right.